merledu/rv-thunder/ASIC/Readme.md

 # How to setup OpanLane Setup for ASIC

 ## Installation
-Follow the instruction on the below markdown file to acces the ASIC files in your macine [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/README.md)
+Follow the instruction on the below markdown file to acces the ASIC files in your machine [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/README.md)

 ## Asic Flow Commands